robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

     USERNAME = "robot"
     PASSWORD = Secret("robot123")

-Creting a keyword returning a secret is not much more complicated either:
+Creating a keyword returning a secret is not much more complicated either:

 .. sourcecode:: python